hashicorp/packer/website/source/docs/builders/amazon-ebsvolume.html.md

 with the `-debug` flag.
 In debug mode, the Amazon builder will save the private key in the current directory and will output the DNS or IP information as well.
 You can use this information to access the instance as it is running.

+## Build template data

+The available variables are:

+- `BuildRegion` - The region (for example `eu-central-1`) where Packer is building the AMI.
+- `SourceAMI` - The source AMI ID (for example `ami-a2412fcd`) used to build the AMI.
+- `SourceAMIName` - The source AMI Name (for example `ubuntu/images/ebs-ssd/ubuntu-xenial-16.04-amd64-server-20180306`) used to build the AMI.
+- `SourceAMITags` - The source AMI Tags, as a `map[string]string` object.

 -&gt; **Note:** Packer uses pre-built AMIs as the source for building images.
 These source AMIs may include volumes that are not flagged to be destroyed on